-By the end of the year, The Villages Public Safety Department had issued a report on how to reduce the risk to residents and visitors of the community, but unfortunately, incidents continue to occur every year.
+The Villages, Florida, is, arguably, the most popular and well-known golf-cart community in the world, and in the summer of 2003, after a series of incidents, city officials discovered a hidden danger in most electric golf carts.
+By the end of the year, The Villages Public Safety Department had issued a report on how to reduce the risk to residents and visitors of the community.
+But, unfortunately, golf cart carbon monoxide incidents continue to occur every year.
+If you’re considering buying used electric golf carts, you may want to read this first.

 Firefighters Alerted by Carbon Monoxide Alarms